-Summer 2015 tuition will be announced at the end of February.
-As a point of reference, summer 2014 tuition was $776/credit.
+Summer 2015 tuition is $809/credit.
 A typical Monmouth class is 3 credits; most labs are 4 credits.
 A lab fee will be applicable for some courses.

 To complete and submit the summer financial aid application and learn everything you need to know about possible aid, please visit the Guide to Summer Financial Aid .

 Summer HousingMonmouth boasts some of the most reasonable rates for summer housing along the shore!
-Summer 2015 housing rates will be announced at the end of February.
-As a point of reference, summer 2014 housing rates ranged from $194 to $242 per week.
+Summer 2015 housing rates range from $206 to $257 per week.
 Rates vary by residence type.
 For more information on summer housing or to download the housing application, please click here or contact the Office of Residential Life at 732-571-3465.

 Parking is available for students attending summer courses.
 There is no fee or decal required.

 School of Science Summer Research ProgramInterested in the sciences?
 Then Monmouth's intensive 12-week Summer Research Program might be for you!

 For additional information please contact Danielle Colbert in the Office of Undergraduate Admission at 732-263-5872.
 You can also learn all about the many resources available to our first year students through the First Year Advising Office by visiting their web site.

 The Family Educational Rights and Privacy Act (FERPA) is federal legislation passed in 1974 which established guidelines governing the way educational institutions maintain and supervise student records.
 Learn more about how FERPA applies to Monmouth students.